luolambert/BerkeleyWhereToGo/README.md

 - **Markdown Rendering** - Beautifully formatted text with clickable links to external resources
 - **Interactive Gallery** - High-quality images of campus landmarks
 - **Student Survival Tips** - Practical advice from seniors for each location
+- **Smart Sorting & Filtering** - Sort and filter buildings by familiarity, category, or popularity
 - **Photo Spots** - Find the best angles for your Instagram shots

 ### 📊 Elevation Analysis